 Six years after Robertson’s death, the hotel appeared in the local newspaper due to the theft of an overcoat that occurred on the premises.
 The paper reported that the thief, a Robert James Ferguson, had turned to drink and stolen the overcoat following some ‘misfortune in his business and family affairs’.
 Apparently, when he was under the influence, he didn’t know what he was doing… likely story!
 Taking that into account, along with the fact that he was going to inherit £40,000, the judge decided not to give him an immediate custodial sentence.
 Instead, he was handed over to the care of a family friend under the direction that he must go back before the bench when called upon.
 I can’t help but think that the judge wouldn’t have been so lenient if the man was a labourer.

 By the 1901 Census, the hotel is being managed by Robert Robertson and his wife Maude.
-Also at the address is the couple’s three-year-old son, Vida and Robert’s brother John.
+Also at the address were the couple’s three-year-old son, Vida and Robert’s brother John.
 The census also reveals that they were employing seven members of staff.
 Sometime between 1901 and 1911, the Robertson family left the hotel and the Keeling family took over.

 Edwin Keeling and his wife Ellen had moved from the Chorlton district of Manchester.
 Edwin had been employed as a waiter in Manchester before he took over the management of the White Lion.
 The couple had seven children, with three children sadly dying before they reached adulthood.
 It is evident from the 1911 census that the hotel was a family run business with two of the children employed in it – Edwin Jnr was employed as a motor car cleaner and Louisa as a bookkeeper.